silky/public_or_perish_talk/bam.md

 Polymath8 was about reducing the "prime gap" number, that was first set at 70 million by Yitang Zhang last year.

+Several people working on this problem together, including computer scientists working with Mathematicians, were able to lower the gap to below 5,500.

 Another quick example of a collaborative research-level effort is the nLab.

 ***---- Click ----***

-The nLab, as it says, is a collaborative wiki.
+The nLab, as it says, is a collaborative wiki - i.e. a community-editable website.
 It's incredibly detailed in certain areas (higher category theory, mathematical physics.)

 In it's current form, it's not hugely interactive (it's "just a wiki"), but even still; if this kind of thing existed for all fields; I'd dare to suggest